grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 - `Azure Monitor`
 - `Application Insights`
 - `Azure Log Analytics`
+- `Insights Analytics`

 The query editor will change depending on which one you pick.
 Azure Monitor is the default.
+As of 7.1, Insights Analytics was added and replaces the former edit mode from within Application Insights.

 ## Querying the Azure Monitor service